joshvonkorff/foundations/second-file.md

 In Atom, the extension is by default not hidden.

 Atom seems to correspond more closely with my own ideas about how things should work.

+I am adding one more line from the github website.
+Will it show up in github desktop?